grandelupo/tikomat/docs/VIDEO_REMOVAL_IMPLEMENTATION.md

 # Retry all failed removals
 php artisan videos:retry-failed-removals

-# Retry specific platform
+# Retry specific platform (example with Instagram)
-php artisan videos:retry-failed-removals --platform=youtube
+php artisan videos:retry-failed-removals --platform=instagram

 # Dry run to see what would be retried
 php artisan videos:retry-failed-removals --dry-run